Héctor O'Neill: Political career

-O'Neill began his political career in 1970 when he served as Secretary of the political organization Acción Progresista.
-In 1971, he was elected Vice-president of the New Progressive Party Youth.
-The next year, he was elected to the Municipal Assembly of Guaynabo, with only 25 years old.
+O'Neill began his political career in 1970 when he served as secretary of the political organization Acción Progresista.
+In 1971, he was elected vice-president of the New Progressive Party Youth.
+The next year, he was elected to the Municipal Assembly of Guaynabo, while only 25 years old.

-In 1981, he served as Executive Aide to the Vicepresident and Speaker of the Puerto Rico House of Representatives.
+In 1981, he served as executive aide to the vice president and Speaker of the Puerto Rico House of Representatives.
 During that time, he collaborated with the Rules and Calendar Committee, among others.
-That year, he also began working as Executive Aide to then mayor of Guaynabo, Alejandro Cruz until 1986.
-That year, he started working as an adviser in Administrative Affairs and Public Politics of Guaynabo until 1988.
+That year, he also began working as executive aide to then mayor of Guaynabo, Alejandro Cruz until 1986.
+That year, he started working as an adviser in administrative affairs and public politics of Guaynabo until 1988.

 O'Neill ran for the Senate of Puerto Rico at the 1988 general elections.
 He was elected to represent the District of Bayamón, which includes his hometown of Guaynabo.
 O'Neill was sworn in January, 1989.
 During that term, he served Minority Speaker in several committees.
 He was reelected at the 1992 general elections.

 In 1993, after the sudden death of mayor Alejandro Cruz, O'Neill decided to run for the seat.
-He was elected in a special election held on April 2, 1993 and was sworn in April 7, 1993.
+He was elected in a special election held on April 2, 1993, and was sworn in April 7, 1993.
 After that, he has been reelected in five consecutive terms (1996, 2000, 2004, 2008, and 2012).
 During the 2008 election, he received 70% of the votes, being one of the mayors with the largest margin of victory.

 O'Neill occupies several positions of leadership within the New Progressive Party (PNP).
-He is a member of the Board, as well as President of the party in Guaynabo.
-He was also President of the Puerto Rico Mayors Federation.
+He is a member of the board, as well as president of the party in Guaynabo.
+He was also president of the Puerto Rico Mayors Federation.

 O'Neill was suspended from his job as mayor of Guaynabo on May 24, 2017.
 He resigned June 5.
 He was succeeded by former Rep. Angel Pérez-Otero.

 Personal life

 O'Neill is married to Alba N. Alvelo.
-They have four children together.
-He has four other children from his previous marriage.
+He has eight other children from his previous marriages: Héctor, Edward, Kenneth, Mike, Juvelt, Yamal, Ryan y Ronald.